ipfs/go-cid/_rsrch/cidiface/README.md

 representation that can work natively as a map key, we'll end up needing a `KeyRepr()` method which gives us something that does work as a map key, an that will almost certainly involve a malloc itself.)

+### options

+There are quite a few different ways to go:

+- Option A: CIDs as a struct; multihash as bytes.
+- Option B: CIDs as a string.
+- Option C: CIDs as an interface with multiple implementors.
+- Option D: CIDs as a struct; multihash also as a struct or string.
+- Option E: CIDs as a struct; content as strings plus offsets.

+The current approach on the master branch is Option A.

+Option D is distinctive from Option A because multihash as bytes transitively causes the CID struct to be non-comparible and thus not suitable for map keys as per https://golang.org/ref/spec#KeyType .
+(It's also a bit more work to pursue Option D because it's just a bigger splash radius of change; but also, something we might also want to do soon, because we *do* also have these same map-key-usability concerns with multihash alone.)

+Option E is distinctive from Option D because Option E would always maintain the binary format of the cid internally, and so could yield it again without malloc, while still potentially having faster access to components than Option B since it wouldn't need to re-parse varints to access later fields.

+Option C is the avoid-choices choice, but note that interfaces are not free;
+since "minimize mallocs" is one of our major goals, we cannot use interfaces whimsically.

 Discoveries